Convoys and shipping in the Channel attacked

 Main Activity:

-At 0815 hours, six Spitfires of No. 54 Squadron were scrambled to intercept a formation of Do 17s from II/KG 2 attempting to bomb a small convoy in the Straits of Dover.
-The raid was broken up but two Spitfires were damaged by return fire with one force-landing.
-No ships were sunk.
+At 0815 hours, six Spitfires from No. 54 Squadron were scrambled to intercept a formation of Dornier Do 17 bombers from II/KG 2 targeting a small convoy in the Straits of Dover.
+The Spitfires successfully disrupted the raid, preventing any bombs from striking the convoy.
+However, two Spitfires sustained damage from defensive fire, with one forced to make an emergency landing.
+Remarkably, no ships were lost during the attack.

-At about 1100 hours, another German raid comprising Do 17s of I/KG 2, escorted by Bf 109s of III/JG 26 and III/JG 52, was detected heading for a convoy in the Thames Estuary.
+Later, at approximately 1100 hours, another German raid was detected, this time comprising Do 17 bombers from I/KG 2, escorted by Messerschmitt Bf 109s from III/JG 26 and III/JG 52.
+The enemy formation was heading toward a convoy in the Thames Estuary.
 Spitfires from Nos.
 54, 65, and 610 Squadrons were scrambled to intercept.
-In the resulting combat, six Bf 109s were shot down and another crashed at Marquise.
-Two Spitfires were also lost.
+In the fierce engagement that followed, RAF fighters shot down six Bf 109s, with another crashing at Marquise during its retreat.
+The RAF also suffered losses, with two Spitfires failing to return from the battle.

 German Losses